The Kallikaks: Production

-Stanley Ralph Ross and Roger Price created The Kallikaks.
+The Kallikaks was created by Stanley Ralph Ross and Roger Price.
 Ross was its executive producer and George Yanok was its producer.
 Ross, Price, and Ron Kantor wrote the episodes.
 Episode directors were Kantor, Bob LaHendro, and Dennis Steinmetz.

-Ross wrote the shows theme song, "Beat the System," which Roy Clark performed for the opening credits.
+Ross wrote the show's theme song, "Beat the System," which Roy Clark performed.
 Tom Wells wrote other music used in the show.

-Bonnie Ebsen was the daughter of Buddy Ebsen, who had starred from 1962 to 1971 in The Beverly Hillbillies.
+Bonnie Ebsen is the daughter of Buddy Ebsen, who was best known for his role in The Beverly Hillbillies.

 Broadcast history

 The Kallikaks premiered on August 3, 1977, and aired on NBC on Wednesdays at 9:30 p.m. throughout its brief run.
-Broadcast during a time of the year when television viewership was low and criticized as an uninspired show with unlikeable characters, The Kallikaks never had much of a chance to succeed.
-Only five episodes were produced, the last one airing on August 31, 1977.
+Only five episodes were produced, and the show was canceled due to poor ratings.